agusmakmun/django-markdown-editor/README.rst

     MARTOR_MARKDOWN_BASE_EMOJI_URL = 'https://github.githubassets.com/images/icons/emoji/'                  # default from github
     MARTOR_MARKDOWN_BASE_MENTION_URL = 'https://python.web.id/author/'                                      # please change this to your domain

-    # If you need to use your own themed semantic ui dependency
+    # If you need to use your own themed "bootstrap" or "semantic ui" dependency
     # replace the values with the file in your static files dir
     MARTOR_ALTERNATIVE_JS_FILE_THEME = "semantic-themed/semantic.min.js"   # default None
     MARTOR_ALTERNATIVE_CSS_FILE_THEME = "semantic-themed/semantic.min.css" # default None
-    MARTOR_ALTERNATIVE_JQUERY_JS_FILE = "jquery/dist/jquery.js"            # default None
+    MARTOR_ALTERNATIVE_JQUERY_JS_FILE = "jquery/dist/jquery.min.js"        # default None

 Check this setting is not set else csrf will not be sent over ajax calls: